skinny85/specnaz/docs/reference-manual.md

 Specnaz supports the [JUnit Rules API](https://github.com/junit-team/junit4/wiki/rules) natively.
-The integration looks a tiny bit different than in 'vanilla' JUnit, mostly because of the the different object lifecycle (in 'vanilla' JUnit, each test executes with its own instance of the test class;
+The integration looks a tiny bit different than in 'vanilla' JUnit, mostly because of the different object lifecycle
+(in 'vanilla' JUnit, each test executes with its own instance of the test class;
-in Specnaz, all tests share the same object).
+in Specnaz, all tests share the same object instance).
 However, the basic idea is exactly the same.

 JUnit supports 2 types of Rules: